netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 # SCION IP Gateway (SIG)

 The [SCION IP Gateway `SIG`](https://github.com/netsec-ethz/scion/tree/scionlab/go/sig) enables legacy IP applications to communicate over SCION.
 This tutorial describes a minimal setup of two SIGs, to test how the SIG can enable any IP application to communicate over SCION.
-This setup can later be extended to support multiple SIG enpoints.
+This setup can later be extended to support multiple SIG endpoints.

 ## Install